-Michael E. Factor: B. S., Valedictorian (1984) in Computer Science from Union College, Schenectady, NY.
-M. S. (1988), M.Phil.
+Dr Factor is an IBM Fellow with a focus on cloud data, storage and systems.
+He has a B.Sc., Valedictorian (1984) in Computer Science from Union College, Schenectady, NY.
+M.Sc.
+(1988), M.Phil.
 (1989) and Ph.D.
 (1990) in Computer Science from Yale University.
-Since graduating from Yale University, Dr. Factor has worked at the IBM Israel Haifa Research Lab (HRL).
-Dr Factor is an IBM Fellow with a focus on storage and systems.
+Since graduating, Dr. Factor has worked at the IBM Research -- Haifa.

-In addition to his global focus, he takes a leading role in storage-related research in his lab including topics such as cloud data stores and their ecosystem, data infrastructure support for analytics, next generation storage systems, and cloud delivery of data stores.
-In the past, he worked on archiving and long term digital preservation, storage power, advanced storage functions and storage system architectures where he was an architect of advanced copy functions for IBM's DS family of storage subsystems.
+In addition to his global focus, he takes a leading role in cloud-related research in his lab including topics such as cloud data stores and their ecosystem, data infrastructure support for analytics, data organization, data security and governance, next generation storage systems, and cloud delivery of data stores.
+In the past, he worked on archiving and long term digital preservation, storage power, advanced storage functions and storage system architectures, where he was an architect of advanced copy functions for IBM's DS family of storage subsystems.
 Prior to that, Dr. Factor was the manager of Distributed and Clustered Systems in HRL.
 Other areas where Dr. Factor has worked include the cluster VM for Java, the XML File System, the IBM iSeries Integrated File System and the Web server for the 1996 Atlanta Olympics.

 Dr. Factor was a past chair of the SYSTOR steering committee and was the program committee co-chair for both SYSTOR 2009 and MSST2010: Research Track and has served on numerous program committees.